List of United States-Mexico Border Crossings

 California Border Crossings

 California only shares a border with the Baja Peninsula and Temporary Importation Permits (TIPs) are not required in Baja.
-If you, however, are also traveling outside of Baja, you may want to get a TIP at one of these locations.
+However, if you are also traveling outside of Baja, including taking a ferry to the mainland, you should get a TIP at one of these locations.
 Get more information on California border crossings on our blog.

 - San Ysidro